cjlee112/gitpublish/doc/design.rst

 I want to do exactly the same thing with remote "containers" that are *not* git repositories.
 For example::

-   gitwiki remote add my_wordpress wordpress:thinking.bioinformatics.ucla.edu
+   gitpublish remote add my_wordpress wordpress:thinking.bioinformatics.ucla.edu

 creates a new *remote* called ``my_wordpress``, which points to a